 Any survival kit needs to have some garlic tincture, or at the very least, a recipe for it.
 Garlic tinctures can go a long, long way for survival, no matter if you are camping out in the middle of nowhere, or you find yourself lost in the woods.
 Historically, garlic tinctures have been believed to have antibiotic effects.

 Of course, they aren’t going to be as effective or efficient as the stuff you can get at the doctor, but when it comes to survival, having a is one of the best things that you can do for yourself.
-You should make the garlic tincture at home first (and it will take a fair bit of time to complete), and it is incredibly easy to make once you know what you are doing.
+You should make the garlic tincture at home first (and it will take a little while to complete), and it is incredibly easy to make once you know what you are doing.

 Back before modern medicine was even a concept, garlic tinctures were used in a number of ways.
 The most common usage was as an antibiotic.
 In the days of the pioneers, they would use the garlic tincture for ailments such as the flu, colds, high blood pressure, strep throat, viruses, skin infections, and several other ailments.